paolo-hub/Displacement-Integration-for-Dynamic-Analysis/README.md

 ```
 Based on the chosen integration algorithm, it will be used in the execution; both will be utilized in the two provided examples.

+The input file containing the accelerogram must be formatted as follows:
+ * It must not contain headers.
+ * The first column should contain the time values.
+ * The second column should contain the accelerations.
+ * The separator should be a semicolon.
+The output will have the same unit of measurement as the input.
+Therefore, if the acceleration is in m/s^2, the displacement will be in meters.

 Two examples have been developed to test the script, which also serve as a reference for how to use it.

 ## Examples